ULFIT KOREAN MEDICAL CLINIC

 2026.01.07

-This study is a retrospective clinical study that analyzed the effect of a diet combined with Mountain Ginseng Complex Pharmacoacupuncture and herbal medicine on body composition changes in obese patients.
-Treatment was administered for 8-12 weeks to 26 adult patients who visited with obesity as their chief complaint, and changes in weight, BMI, body fat mass, visceral fat area, skeletal muscle mass, and other factors before and after treatment were analyzed using objective examination equipment.
-As a result, while weight, body fat, and visceral fat significantly decreased, skeletal muscle mass and skeletal muscle ratio showed a tendency to be maintained or increased, confirming a qualitative improvement effect on body composition rather than mere weight loss.
-This study clinically suggests that Korean medicine obesity treatment can contribute not only to weight reduction but also to healthy weight loss with minimized muscle loss.
+This study is a retrospective clinical study that analyzed the effects of dietary therapy combined with Wild Ginseng Complex Pharmacopuncture and herbal medicine on changes in body composition in obese patients.
+Treatment was conducted for 8 to 12 weeks on 26 adult patients who visited with obesity as their primary complaint, and changes in weight, BMI, body fat mass, visceral fat area, and skeletal muscle mass before and after treatment were analyzed through objective testing equipment.
+As a result, while body weight, body fat, and visceral fat decreased significantly, skeletal muscle mass and skeletal muscle ratio showed a tendency to be maintained or increased, confirming the effect of qualitative improvement in body composition rather than simple weight loss.
+This study clinically suggests that Korean medicine obesity treatment can contribute to healthy weight loss by minimizing muscle loss as well as reducing weight.

-Case Report of 3 Patients with Facial Asymmetry Improved by Korean Medical Treatments Including Cervical Chuna and Functional Cerebrospinal Therapy (FCST)
+Case Report on 3 Cases of Facial Asymmetry Improved by Korean Medicine Treatment Including Cervical Chuna and Functional Cerebrospinal Therapy (FCST)

 2026.01.07

-This study is a case report that analyzed the effect of Korean medical treatment, focusing on cervical Chuna and Functional Craniosacral Therapy (FCST), on the improvement of facial asymmetry.
-Non-surgical Korean medical treatment was performed on 3 patients who visited with a chief complaint of facial asymmetry, and changes were analyzed through pre- and post-treatment general photographs, head and whole-body radiographic images, and symptom questionnaire evaluations.
-As a result, both soft tissue and hard tissue asymmetries, such as the facial midline, tilting of the jaw and lips, and mandibular position, all improved, and concomitant symptoms such as temporomandibular joint pain, neck and shoulder pain, headache, and postural imbalance also showed a tendency to improve together.
-This study clinically suggests that Korean medical treatment, which considers cervical spine, temporomandibular joint, and whole-body alignment together, can be effective in correcting facial asymmetry.
+This study is a case report analyzing the effects of Korean medicine treatment, focusing on cervical Chuna and Functional Cerebrospinal Therapy (FCST), on the improvement of facial asymmetry.
+Non-surgical Korean medicine treatment was performed on three patients who visited with a chief complaint of facial asymmetry, and changes were analyzed through general photographs, cephalic and whole-body radiographic images, and symptom survey assessments before and after treatment.
+As a result, asymmetries in soft and hard tissues, including the facial midline, tilting of the jaw and lips, and mandibular position, were all improved, and accompanying symptoms such as temporomandibular joint pain, neck and shoulder pain, headaches, and postural imbalance also tended to improve.
+This study clinically suggests that Korean medicine treatment considering cervical spine, temporomandibular joint, and whole-body alignment together can be effective in correcting facial asymmetry.

-Presentation of a paper reviewing the effects of oral breathing on craniofacial form and head posture.
+Presentation of a review paper on the effects of mouth breathing on craniofacial morphology and head posture

 2026.01.07